bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 ### Hardware compatibility

-If something is supposed to work with OSX - it works superbly out-of-the-box.
+If something is supposed to work with OS X - it works superbly out-of-the-box.
 I've almost forgotten now the days of constant battle with crappy hardware.
 Sleep & Wake just work.
 Battery life is exceptional (due to very advanced power management capabilities).